rwholey-eb/posts/content/Make-Jest-tests-run-fast.md

 Finally, if all of your testable JS lives in a subdirectory of your project repo, make sure you set a custom `rootDir`, to further scope Jest's file-finding.

-## Use persistModuleRegistryBetweenSpecs
+## Don't have lots of it() blocks

-Jest has an undocumented config option called `persistModuleRegistryBetweenSpecs`, which skips reloading the module registry between individual test cases (`it` blocks) in a test file.
-If you write your tests in the Jasmine/RSpec style where a seperate `it` block is used for each assertion, this can make a huge improvement to test run time, as the time spent reloading all those modules between each testcase adds up fast.
+If you write your tests in the Jasmine/RSpec style where a seperate `it` block is used for each assertion, your tests will take a lot longer to run, as the module registry is reloaded for each testcase (each `it` block), and the time spent reloading all those modules between each testcase adds up fast.

-An important thing to note about changing this setting is that it might require adjusting your tests slightly.
-As modules will now be only reloaded once at the start of each test file, if a test makes assertions on the number of times a mock function was called, or asserts on a specifically numbered mock call, you'll need to add a call to eg. `yourMockFunction.mockClear()` in the `beforeEach` block for the test, to make sure that the relevent mock is reset between testcases.
+If you like the look of lots of `it` blocks, write a test helper which allows you to seperate assertions into blocks, but doesn't actually cause a seperate Jest context to be created.

 ## Use compiled versions of big dependencies